lightnenz/Obsidian_Vaults/Coding/Python/100 Days of Coding/Funtions and Strings.md

 ## Functions
 - **Functions** are chunks of code that enable programmers to break down or decompose a problem.
 - **Functions** are also chunks of code taht do something.
 - When using the **print** function *"\n"* can be inserted in order for everthing after this character to be shown on a new line once the code is running.
-Like the example below: print("Hello world!\nHello world!")
+Like the this example: `print("Hello world!\nHello world!")`

 ## Strings